dboddie-canonical-work/disgorged-docs/the-raw-volume-interface.rst

 Once connected, the consuming snap can use the device via the path specified by the connected slot.

    ⓘ This is a snap interface.
-See :ref:`Interface management <interface-management>` and :ref:`Supported interfaces <supported-interfaces>` for further details on how interfaces are used.
+See :ref:`interface-management` and :ref:`supported-interfaces` for further details on how interfaces are used.